The Cap Table: What, why and how

-Why do you need a Cap Table?
+Why do you need a cap table

 Your cap table shows all of the investments made in your business over time, along with the principal shareholders of the company (usually the founders and/or early stage investors, like friends and family).
 If you set up an ESOP and begin distributing equity to employees and contractors, the cap table will reflect these distributions.